Teen Stress: Signs And Tips To Deal With It

 1. Sleep

 Adolescents have little time to get proper sleep between schoolwork, social life, and home.
 They tend to stay up late at night and leave the house very early, which causes sleep deprivation.
 Hence, relaxation is necessary to de-stress.
 When the body is relaxed, the mind also relaxes and rejuvenates.
-A full night’s sleep can help your teenager deal with stress better.
+A full night’s sleep of 8-10 hours can help your teenager deal with stress better.
 Short naps in between tasks can also reduce stress.

 protip_icon Quick fact